 The National Aerospace and Defense Contractors Accreditation Program (Nadcap) has clear and stringent guidelines for accreditation.
-One area that often causes accreditation problems is the incorrect handling, formatting and storage of data.
-The good news is that Nadcap offers a clear list of requirements, and by installing the right equipment and following some basic steps, meeting these data demands is simple.
+One area that often causes problems is the incorrect handling, formatting and storage of data.
+The good news is that there is a clear list of Nadcap certification requirements, and by installing the right equipment and following some basic steps, meeting these data demands is simple.

 The most important thing you can do for data integrity is to work with a good partner that understands data formatting and Nadcap requirements.
 They’ll provide the right controllers, software and other systems to capture all necessary data, and they’ll make it easy to record and access it.

 Don’t settle for a vendor who is just selling a product and connecting it.
 Look for someone who will work with you to understand your needs and engineer a system that makes Nadcap compliance a priority.

 We strongly recommend SpecView software for all your supervisory control and data acquisition (SCADA) needs.
 Modern equipment, combined and integrated with SpecView software, will automatically record, store and backup data, and that’s a large element of meeting Nadcap requirements.